elsafluss/webpack-travel-tracker/README.md

 I listened to [this Prodigy Album](https://open.spotify.com/album/05yevdRXvaX6KGRaZehaDW?si=gfFOWavmQemIGf9sEPmIPA) nonstop for three days to build this site.
 Highly recommend.

 I got the background image from Pexels.

+This was the first solo project that I did at Turing that really made me feel like a software engineer.
+I had to solve all the problems myself, which was good because I created most of them :)

+I was proud of the local storage solution for holding the current trip's data between the time when the user calculates the trip's cost and when they book the trip.